stefanovertua/pizza-pioneers-performance-analysis/README.md

 The methodology employed for this project comprised the following steps: defining the requirements, data collection, data cleaning and transformation, data modeling, visualization design, testing and validation, and ultimately publishing and sharing insights.

-Initially, after importing the CSV file, I analyzed the available columns and data, leveraging Power Query. <br> I noticed that in the “pizza_types” file, row 1 contained header information rather than actual data, as illustrated in the image below.
-Consequently, I promoted row 1 to serve as the header.
+After importing the CSV file, I began by exploring the available columns and data using Power Query.
+While reviewing the 'pizza_types' file, I noticed that the first row contained header information instead of actual data.
+To correct this, I promoted the first row to serve as the column headers, as shown in the image below.

 ![image2](https://github.com/user-attachments/assets/8c609d5c-2dac-465a-b0cf-b2aec81a8c41)